 Instructions

-- Preheat the oven to 180°C and line 2 x 7 inch round cake pans with baking paper and oil spray.
+- Preheat the oven to 180°C (350°F).
+Grease and line two 7-inch round cake pans with baking paper and a light spray of oil.

-- In a large bowl, sift together the plain flour, baking powder, bicarbonate of soda, cinnamon, nutmeg and salt together.
-Lightly whisk to combine and set aside.
+- In a mixing bowl, whisk together the plain flour, baking powder, bicarbonate of soda, salt, cinnamon, and nutmeg.
+Set aside.

 Notes